Time and Combat

 Where defensive actions are concerned, table 21 indicates how many defensive actions a character may attempt without penalty (no roll required).
 For instance, a heroine with a Melee of rank value 40 may attempt to avert two separate attacks with ease.
 Attempting subsequent aversive actions is still possible, but occurs at a cumulative -2 RS for each maneuver the character tries.

 Another thing to keep in mind is that if using their full movement in a given turn, characters can only attempt one action during that time, no matter how many they would like to.
-As such, in order to perform multiple attacks under such circumstances, they must wield them all in a singular burst.
-Regardless, actions attempted while moving one's fullest in a turn are made at a -1 RS (unless attempting a charging attack).
+To perform multiple attacks under such circumstances, they must wield them all in a singular burst.
+Regardless, unless attempting a charging attack, actions attempted while moving one's fullest in a turn are made at a -1 RS.

 Step 3: Determine Initiative